adithaha/jboss-fuse-workshop/jdg/lab1-using-cache.md

-## LAB 1 - Create Fuse REST Integration Project
+## LAB 1 - Using JDG as response cache

 Open JBoss Developer Studio application.
 Continue to work on fuse-rest project from REST lab.
 If you haven't completed REST lab, you can start with this project https://github.com/adithaha/jboss-fuse-workshop/raw/master/rest/solution/lab4/fuse-rest.zip, import into CodeReady Studio, and do lab3 on https://github.com/adithaha/jboss-fuse-workshop/blob/master/soap/lab3-deployment.md